aalejandromr/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a library that helps create servers and restful applications.

+Express handles all network related things for us

 - [ ] Describe Middleware?

+A middleware is a piece of code running in between calls which can me a way of secure or enhance the application.

 - [ ] Describe a Resource?

+Everything is a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+an status code 200.

 - [ ] How can we partition our application into sub-applications?